 Data protection regulations exist in almost every industry (e.g. HIPAA, GLBA) and geographic jurisdiction (e.g. GDPR, CCPA).
 Failure to comply with these regulations brings in its wake legal suits, penalties and other consequences.

-By implementing Google Workspace DLP, you protect your organization from suffering the ramifications of legal non-compliance.
+By implementing Google Workspace DLP, you protect your organization from suffering the ramifications of legal non-compliance when it comes to data privacy.

 If your organization has experienced a data breach, potential clients and partners are going to think twice about entrusting their data to you.
 After Microsoft suffered major breaches from two different hacker groups in the space of a year, organizations started to express concern about using Microsoft to handle their data.
 The UK Cabinet office, for example, took a step back from their planned migration to Microsoft.
 While they may still plan to migrate to Microsoft’s systems, they no longer want Microsoft itself as their migration partner.